Welcome to the National Bread Museum of Grain-Baking-Bread Culture's

 7d) The Agricultural Side of Baking

-An interesting note if you missed it elsewhere, there were 22,000 grain mills in the U.S. in the 1800s.
+An interesting note if you missed it elsewhere, there were 22,000+ grain mills in the U.S. by 1870.
+(Stella Standard's Our Daily Bread book, © 1970, pg. xii.)

 Other topics/areas of study for COLLEGE DEGREES to search for are --Food Science, --Grain Science, --Cereal Science, --Agriculture, --milling, --food chemistry, & more.